Australian Universities Accepting Backlogs

 Do Backlogs Affect Admissions at Australian Universities?

 Having backlogs might seem a hindrance in achieving this dream.
 However, some universities accept students with a history of backlogs as long as they have cleared them before applying for admission.
 Some universities are quite strict about these and do not entertain more than 3-4 backlogs, while others accept 10-15 backlogs easily.
-So, before selecting a country, consider your number of backlogs and whether that number will be accepted by the universities.
+So, before selecting a country, consider your number of backlogs and whether the universities will accept that number.
 This article will discuss Australian universities that accept backlogs.
 You can also read how backlogs affect your chances of admission to get more clarity on this.

 Score Predictor